rise8-us/rise8-us/docs/practice-playbook.md

 Cleanup/remove branches post merge/pull request completion.
 Developers should be wary and not have too many inactive/stale branches linger.
 Abandoned branches should be removed to avoid Git pollution.

-#### MASTER SHOULD BE PROTECTED
-We believe merging into the main branch directly is *rarely* justified in order to preserve the integrity of main.
-We understand that allowing to push to main directly without the checks associated with Merge Requests increases the probablility of introducing errors in hotfixes, resulting in the need to hotfix hotfixes.
-Merging directly into main should be performed with the greatest of care and verification, with the team being made aware of the changes.

 ### CI/CD Pipeline